 This course is designed to enable students, who have mastered algebra, to learn trigonometry.
 Besides trigonometry, material of graphing and polynomials is included.

 Course Requirements: PREQ: C- or better in MATH 0031 Course Attributes: DSAS Algebra General Ed.
-Requirement exhibiting chaos, and decision making are among the topics covered.
+Requirement decision making are among the topics covered.

 MATH 0110 - FUNDAMENTALS OF MATHEMATICS